PioneerAPCS18-19/Assignment35/README.md

 1. Your code must use two classes.
 2. Your code must throw an error when the user inputs information incorrectly.
-    a.
-Must only take "volleyball" or "racquetball".
+    -Must only take "volleyball" or "racquetball".
-    b.
-Probability must be between 0 and 1.
+    -Probability must be between 0 and 1.
-    c.
-Number of simulations > 0.
+    -Number of simulations > 0.
 3. Your code must print the winner of each game and give a win percentage at the end (as shown in the sample outputs)..

 ### Sample Outputs